 Busy weekend this weekend!
-Saturday is double-booked with the anticipated Parade of Green, followed by the all-day openings of different exhibits in Beacon's Art Galleries for Second Saturday.
-However, it is also the start of Maple Fest season, followed by the the start of the Spring's Hudson Valley Restaurant Weekon Monday.
+Saturday is double-booked with the highly anticipated Parade of Green, followed by the all-day openings of different exhibits in Beacon's Art Galleries for Second Saturday.
+However, it is also the start of Maple Fest season, followed by the start of the Spring Hudson Valley Restaurant Weekon Monday.
 Lots to do!

 No. 3 Reading Room & Photo Book Works

 "Working OverTime," works on paper by Clarence Morgan and David Rich, opens at No. 3 Reading Room & Photo Book Works.
 The exhibit asks: "What does it mean to make a painting over time?
 What does devotion to one’s practice extended over a lifetime entail?
 To painters Clarence Morgan and David Rich, each in their sixth decade, time has become compressed, with a degree of urgency about its limitations and passage."